-It is common to have significant pain after surgery.
-It is common for the child to have a headache, neck pain and stiffness for a few weeks after surgery.
+Throat and ear pain can be severe after a tonsillectomy.
+It is common for the child to have neck pain, a stiff neck, and a headache.
 Your child may not want to you turn his/her head or look upwards because of discomfort.
-Give regular doses of pain medicine as prescribed by Dr. Leatherman.
+Give regular doses of pain medicine as your doctor suggests.
+Chewing gum may be helpful in lessening muscle spasm.
 Give over-the-counter ibuprofen (such as Motrin) every eight hours regularly.
 You can also give over-the-counter acetaminophen (such as Tylenol) every 4 hours as needed for additional pain relief.
 A chart is provided at with these instructions to help with picking the right dose for your child's weight.